JeliHacker/LeetCode/README.md

 Thus, some solutions have been changed so that they can run in Thonny and may not work in Leetcode with making changes.

 [Leetcode Profile](https://leetcode.com/JeliHacker/)

+Resources:
+[Here](https://leetcode.com/Yawn_Sean/) is an account that does solutions in Python